-The Strategic Commissioning Framework (SCF) is a plan to make sure health and social care in Dundee is the best that it can be.
-The changes described in the plan will be made over the next 10 years.
+Dundee Integration Joint Board (IJB) has developed a plan for excellence in health and social care in Dundee.
+This plan is known as a Strategic Commissioning Framework (SCF).

-This is a plan about the work of Dundee Integration Joint Board (IJB) who plan and monitor community-based health, social work and social care services for adults in Dundee.
+The changes described in the plan will be made over the next 10 years, from 2023 until 2033.
+The plan is about the work of Dundee IJB, who plan and monitor community-based health, social work and social care services for adults in Dundee.